jezevec10/jstris-guide/usermode.md

 - **External/Conditional** - you can set your own external trigger name for [Condition](#condition), [Run](#run), [Relative Trigger](#relative-trigger), [On/Off](#on-off) or a [Random](#random) component to trigger.<br>
 Custom trigger names must be **at most 20 characters long** and are case-sensitive.

+### Queue
+![][comp_queue]

+**Queue** components allow you to replace a queue with your own fixed queue.

+Be aware that if the finite queue runs out of pieces, the game is over, no matter whether there's a piece in Hold or not.

+Type the tetromino block names in the "Queue" field to set up the queue.

+There are four options available:
+  - **Allow refill if queue is used** - After all the pieces from the queue are used up, the game keeps dealing new pieces according to the [Ruleset](#ruleset) - 7-bag by default.
+  - **Repeat this queue** - The specified queue is looped forever.
+  - **Replace active block** - The active piece (the piece you are currently controlling) will be also replaced.
+  - **Non-terminal last block** - Adds a NONE piece to the end of the queue, so that the game doesn't immediately end after placing all the pieces.
+Make sure to handle this option appropriately and refill the player's queue.

+You can also enable the advanced queue input by clicking on "+ Switch to advanced queue input."

+![][comp_queue_plus]

+**Queue+** allows you to set a queue with pieces that aren't limited to just tetrominoes.
+In fact, it lets you set up a queue with any piece in the game.

 [access_usermodes]: ./images/access_usermodes.png "How to access usermodes"
 [usermodes_tab]: ./images/usermodes_tab.png "The usermode tab"